Sandared/aadl2rtsj/README.md

   5. In your OSATE2 instance
     1. Install the [JamaicaVM Plugin for Eclipse](https://www.aicas.com/cms/en/eclipse-plugin)
     2. Check out the projects *de.uniaugsburg.smds.aadl2rtsj.generation.tests* and *autopilot_impl_Instance-rtsj*

+---
+##Example

+Currently our approach only supports automted addition of components, but not removal.
+So the easiest way to test the setup is to create something like a new thread within the autopilot process, connect it via a port connection and some data ports to other threads and fill out the generated *"newThread"UserCode* class with your own implementation.